Ozy and Millie

-Ozy and Millie is a daily comic strip that ran from 1998 to 2008, created by Dana Simpson (originally published under D.C.
+Ozy and Millie is a webcomic that ran from 1998 to 2008, created by Dana Simpson (originally published under D.C.
 Simpson).
-It follows the adventures of assorted anthropomorphized animals, centering on Ozy and Millie, two young foxes attending North Harbordale Elementary School in Seattle, contending with everyday elementary school issues such as tests and bullies, as well as more surreal situations.
+It follows the adventures of assorted anthropomorphic animals, centering on Ozy and Millie, two young foxes attending North Harbordale Elementary School in Seattle, Washington, contending with everyday elementary school issues such as tests and bullies, as well as more surreal situations.

-The strip concentrates on character interaction, but sometimes veers into commentary based on author Simpson's own political views.
+The strip mostly concentrates on character interaction, but sometimes veers into commentary based on author Simpson's own political views.

 Publication history

-Ozy and Millie originally started as a print comic strip in a Washington college newspaper, the Copper Point Journal, in 1997, with Simpson using ink and brush as drawing implements.
-When the strip began, Simpson's artistic style was similar to that in Calvin and Hobbes—Simpson claims to have been influenced by comics and cartoons such as Bloom County, Calvin and Hobbes, The Simpsons, and Pogo.
+Ozy and Millie originally started as a printed comic strip in a Washington college newspaper, the Copper Point Journal, in 1997, with Simpson using ink and brush as drawing implements.
+Simpson claims to have been influenced by various comics and cartoons such as Bloom County, Calvin and Hobbes, The Simpsons, and Pogo.

 It became an irregular webcomic in early 1998.
-In June 1998, it became a Monday-Friday daily strip.
-In the same year, Simpson won a newspaper syndicate's college cartoonist award.
+In June that same year, it was changed to a Monday-Friday daily strip.
+The comic led Simpson to win the Scripps-Howard Foundation Charles M. Schulz College Cartoonist award and a College Media Advisors: Best Strip Cartoon award.

+It is important to note that the strip has gone on hiatus several times.
 In 2000, the strip went on hiatus and returned with a new, unique style.
-The strip also went on hiatus several times.
-It was once on hiatus for five months, between August 23, 2003, and January 22, 2004.
-Between January 30, 2004, and January 12, 2009, Simpson also ran another strip, I Drew This, a webcomic specifically about her political views (which are also expressed in Ozy and Millie).
+Between January 30, 2004, and January 12, 2009, Simpson also ran another strip, I Drew This, a webcomic specifically about her political views (which are also slightly expressed in Ozy and Millie).

 The comic was part of Keenspot from 2001 to 2003, going independent for several years before returning to Keenspot in November 2006.
-New strips were released on most weekdays, though the strip's run ended in 2008.
+New strips were released on most weekdays, though the strip's run ended in December of 2008.
 Since then, it has been re-run intermittently on GoComics.

 Editorial cartoonist Ted Rall included six pages of interview illustrated with Ozy and Millie strips in Attitude 3: The New Subversive Online Cartoonists.

 Collected editions

 Most of the strips have been reprinted in book form.
-There is:
+They are published as follows: